Sport Management and Development (9372.1)

 Band 4 2021 (Commenced After 1 Jan 2021)

 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-4. Demonstrate knowledge of the skills required to gain employment in the sport industry.
+5. Reflect on and summarise the skills required to gain employment in the sport industry.

 Graduate attributes1.
 UC graduates are professional - communicate effectively